Pobedinskiiy/tstu/LMCS/README.md

-## LMCS - Linguistic Means of Computing Systems
+## Linguistic means of computing systems

 ---
 *Laboratory works on the subject of linguistic means of computer systems.*